ποΈ Add Shell Alias

 ποΈ Commit Frequently

-Git Commits are free π so please commit often and use meaningful commit messages.
-This will help you keep track of changes and make it easier to revert back if needed.
+Git commits are free, so commit often and use meaningful commit messages.
+This helps you track changes and makes it easier to revert if needed.

 ποΈ Use git worktree